AviatrixSystems/Docs/HowTos/DataAnalSplunkSumo.rst

 AviatrixRule:
 --------------

+You need to configure `security policies <http://docs.aviatrix.com/HowTos/gateway.html#security-policy>`_ to see AviatrixRule log.

 Logs with this prefix come from each gateway managed by the controller.
 Any packet that triggers the security policy rule will generate a log